nandorojo/moti/docs/docs/index.md

     - My main solution is to create Next.js pages, put a modal stack navigator in each page, use React Navigation for opening modals, and `next/router` for page changes.
     - On native, I have a single `native-stack`, and I change the `initialRouteName` depending on which `tab` I'm in.
     - All `screen`s are shared across platforms.
+    - Keeping URL query parameters in sync (for instance, when using them as search state) can be a challenge here.
+I'm still trying to get to the bottom of that.
   - All in all, I feel positively about the direction navigation is going.
 There are really smart people working on it.
-The last piece to solve is the right mental patterns to use.
+The last piece to solve is a standardized thought process.

+## Disclaimer

+This is a new library, so there might be bugs.
+I'm using it in my app, so I expect that solving any issues will be in my interest.

+That said, I'm busy with a startup and made this public to contribute to the community.
+If you find something that doesn't work, please keep this in mind, and see if you can solve the problem before spamming the repository's issues.
+Open source projects can get derailed easily when people expect free work, so I want to avoid that.

+For example, please investigate if an issue you're facing is due to Reanimated or Moti.